BOOK NOW

 What is the best time of the year to do this trek?

-September is the best month for climbing Kang Yatse 2, offering stable weather and good temperatures.
+September is the best time for climbing Kang Yatse 2, offering stable weather and good temperatures.

 Whilst there can sometimes be rain/snow showers, it is usually very stable.